Quantum metrology with linear Lie algebra parameterisations: Linear parameterisation for the quantum Fisher information

 This gives an explicit formula for the quantum Fisher information vector where the Hamiltonian operators form a finite Lie algebra.
-The $\mathrm{ad}_{X_k}$ are $n\times n$ matrices, where $n$ is the dimension of the Lie algebra.
-Since $\mathrm{ad}_{X_k}X_j$ is a linear combination of Lie algebra elements, an important consequence of \cref{eq:FisherGeneratorGeneralForm} is that the tangent vector $\mathcal{V}$ is also an element of the Lie algebra.
+The integrand is an $n\times n$ matrix, where $n$ is the dimension of the Lie algebra.
+Since $\mathrm{ad}_{X_k}X_j$ is a linear combination of Lie algebra elements, a consequence of \cref{eq:FisherGeneratorGeneralForm} is that the tangent vector $\mathcal{V}$ is also an element of the Lie algebra.